-Rule 14-523.
-Proceedings in which lawyer is declared to be incompetent or alleged to be 1 incapacitated.
-2 (a) Involuntary commitment or adjudication of incompetency.
-If a lawyer has been judicially 3 declared incompetent or is involuntarily committed on the grounds of incompetency, then OPC 4 counsel, upon proper proof of the fact, shallOPC must file a petition with the district court for the 5 6 immediate transfer of the lawyer to disability status for an indefinite period until further order of the district court.
-OPC must serve aA copy of the order shall be served by OPC counsel up on the 7 8 lawyer or the lawyer's guardian or, if no guardian or legal representative has been appointed, upon the director of the institution to which the lawyer has been committed.
-9 (b) Inability to properly defend.
-If a lawyer alleges in the course of a disciplinary proceeding 10 an inability to assist in the defense due to mental or physical incapacity, the district court 11 shall will immediately transfer the lawyer to disability status pending determination of the 12 13 incapacity. (b)(1) If the district court determines the claim of inability to defend is valid, the 14 15 disciplinary proceeding shall-will be deferred and the lawyer retained on disability status 16 until the district court subsequently considers a petition for transfer of the lawyer to active status.
-If the district court considering the petition for transfer to active status 17 determines the petition should be granted, the interrupted disciplinary proceedings may 18 resume.
-19 20 (b)(2) If the district court determines the claim of incapacity to defend to be invalid, the 21 disciplinary proceeding shallwill resume.
-22 (c) Proceedings to determine incapacity.
-Information relating to a lawyer's physical or mental 23 condition which that adversely affects the lawyer's ability to practice law shall will be investigated, and if warranted, shallwill be the subject of formal proceedings to determine 24 25 whether the lawyer mustshall be transferred to disability status.
-Hearings shall will be conducted in the same manner as disciplinary proceedings, except that all of the proceedings shallwill be 26 27 confidential.
-The district court shall will provide the lawyer withfor such notice to the lawyer of proceedings in the matter as it deems proper and advisable and may appoint counsel to represent 28 the lawyer if the lawyer is without adequate representation.
-The district court may take or direct 29 30 whatever action it deems necessary or proper to determine whether the lawyer is so
+- Rule 14-523.
+Proceedings in which lawyer is declared to be incompetent or alleged to be incapacitated. - 3 (a) Involuntary commitment or adjudication of incompetency.
+If a lawyer has been judicially - 4 declared incompetent or is involuntarily committed on the grounds of incompetency, then OPC - 5 counsel, upon proper proof of the fact, the shallOPC must file a petition with the district court for - 6 the immediate transfer of the lawyer to disability status for an indefinite period until further order - 7 of the district court.
+The OPC must serve a copy of the order shall be served by OPC counsel - 8 up on the lawyer's guardian or, if no guardian or legal representative has been - 9 appointed, upon the director of the institution to which the lawyer has been committed. - 10 (b) Inability to properly defend.
+If a lawyer alleges in the course of a disciplinary proceeding - an inability to assist in the defense due to mental or physical incapacity, the district court - shall will immediately transfer the lawyer to disability status pending determination of the - 13 incapacity.

+- 14 (b)(1) If the district court determines the claim of inability to defend is valid, the - disciplinary proceeding shall will be deferred and the lawyer retained on disability status - until the district court subsequently considers a petition for transfer of the lawyer to - 17 active status.
+If the district court considering the petition for transfer to active status - determines the petition should be granted, the interrupted disciplinary proceedings may - 19 resume. - (b)(2) If the district court determines the claim of incapacity to defend to be invalid, the - 21 disciplinary proceeding shallwill resume. - 22 (c) Proceedings to determine incapacity.
+Information relating to a lawyer's physical or mental - condition which that adversely affects the lawyer's ability to practice law shall will be - 24 investigated, and if warranted, shall will be the subject of formal proceedings to determine - 25 whether the lawyer mustshall be transferred to disability status.
+Hearings shall will be conducted - 26 in the same manner as disciplinary proceedings, except that all of the proceedings shall will be - 27 confidential.
+The district court shall will provide the lawyer with for such notice to the lawyer of - proceedings in the matter as it deems proper and advisable and may appoint counsel to represent - proceedings in the matter as it deems proper and advisable and may appoint equiper to represent - 29 the lawyer if the lawyer is without adequate representation.
+The district court may take or direct whatever action it deems necessary or proper to determine whether the lawyer is so incapacitated, including designating qualified experts to the examinatione of the lawyer-by qualified experts designated by the district court.
+If; upon due consideration of the matter, the district court concludes that the lawyer is incapacitated from continuing to practice law, it shall will enter an order transferring the lawyer to disability status for an indefinite period and until the further order of the district court.
+Any pending disciplinary proceedings against the lawyer shall will be held in abeyance.